 This study focused primarily on the phytoestrogen content of whole or real foods products but did not examine the phytoestrogen content of processed/refined foods.
 These are the foods that you’ll find down the middle aisle of your local grocer – think soups, sauces, pastes, condiments.

-But they did examine black bean sauce.
+They did however examine black bean sauce.
 Interestingly, black beans themselves contain only 9 micrograms of phytoestrogen per 100g.
 Not much at all.
-But black bean sauce contained over 5000 micrograms of phytoestrogens per 100g.
+But black bean sauce contained more than 5000 micrograms of phytoestrogens per 100g.
 Whoa!

 Does this mean all processed foods contain high levels of phytoestrogens?